joe-lawrence/squash-ghost/squash-ghoster/json-spec.md

 * **type** (string, required): Must be "Shot".
 * **id** (string, required): A unique identifier for the shot.
-* **name** (string, required): The name of the shot (e.g., "Boast", "Forehand Drive").
+* **name** (string, optional): The name of the shot (e.g., "Boast", "Forehand Drive").
+If omitted or empty, the shot will be silent during TTS announcements.
 * **positionType** (string, required): Defines the positioning/ordering behavior within its parent context.
   * "normal": Normal in-order execution.
   * "linked": Must follow the preceding entry (linked with previous).
   * "last": Locked to the last position in iteration.
   * "1", "2", "3", etc.: Locked to a specific position number in iteration.
 * **config** (object, required):
-  * **repeatCount** (integer, optional): Specifies how many times this individual shot should be executed consecutively before moving to the next entry in the pattern.
+  * **repeatCount** (integer | object, optional): Specifies how many times this individual shot should be executed consecutively before moving to the next entry in the pattern.
 This property is not inherited.

+    **Fixed repeat (object)**: An object specifying the exact number of repeats:
+    ```json
+    {
+      "type": "fixed",
+      "count": 3
+    }
+    ```
+    This will execute the shot exactly 3 times consecutively.
+Range: 1-10.

+    **Random repeat (object)**: An object specifying a random range of repeats:
+    ```json
+    {
+      "type": "random",
+      "min": 2,
+      "max": 5
+    }
+    ```
+    This will randomly select a repeat count between min and max (inclusive) each time the workout is generated.
+Range: min 0-10, max 1-10.

+    **Legacy support**: For backward compatibility, integer values are still supported and treated as fixed repeats:
+    ```json
+    "repeatCount": 3
+    ```
+    This is equivalent to `{"type": "fixed", "count": 3}`.

+     Note on number formatting: repeat counts are integers.
+In JSON they may be represented without a decimal (e.g., `3` instead of `3.0`).
+The `min` and `max` fields should be integers; both `3` and `3.0` parse as numbers and are accepted by the implementation.

+    If omitted, defaults to 1 (no repeats).
   * **interval** (number, optional): The duration of the shot timer in seconds (3.0-8.0, step 0.1s). **Note: Shots use numeric seconds, Messages use "MM:SS" strings.** Overrides pattern-level interval setting.
   * **intervalOffsetType** (string, optional): Type of interval offset.
 Overrides pattern-level setting.
     * "fixed": A single fixed offset applied.